FK Mačva Šabac

-In the period of Yugoslavia, Mačva mostly played in the lower tiers of the football system but did spend two seasons in national top flight of Yugoslavia, it was in seasons 1951 and 1952 Yugoslav First League.
-Afterwards, they would spend the next six decades in the Yugoslav lower-leagues but were a stable and respected lower tier club in the country.
+In the period of Yugoslavia, Mačva mostly played in the lower tiers of the football system but did spend two seasons in national top flight of Yugoslavia in the 1951 and 1952 seasons.
+Afterwards, they would spend the next six decades in the Yugoslav lower-leagues but were a stable and respected lower-tier club in the country.

-Mačva has experienced greatest success since Serbia became independent, reaching the top-tier Serbian SuperLiga for the first time ever in the 2017–18 season and reaching the top tier of Yugoslav/Serbian football for the first time in over six decades.
+Mačva reached the Serbian SuperLiga for the first time ever in the 2017–18 season, returning to the top tier of Yugoslav/Serbian football for the first time in over six decades.

 History in Yugoslav league

 The club was founded in 1919.
-It competed in the 1.Yugoslav football league system until 199eague of the Novi Sad district (a league within the Belgrade Football Subassociation) and in 1930 the league was transferred into the First League of the Novi Sad Football Subassociation.
+During the 1920s, it played in the First League of the Novi Sad district (a league within the Belgrade Football Subassociation) and in 1930 the league was transferred into the First League of the Novi Sad Football Subassociation.
 In the period between the two world wars Mačva developed a fierce rivalry for the titles in those leagues with FK Vojvodina.
-The highlight for Mačva in this era was their participation in the 1930–31 Yugoslav Football Championship, even though they finished at the bottom in 6th place.
+The highlight for Mačva in this era was their participation in the 1931 Yugoslav Football Championship, even though they finished at the bottom in 6th place.

 During this period the club got nicknamed in the press the "Provincial Uruguay".
 Provincial because they were playing in the Provincial Group of the Belgrade Subassociation League, and Uruguay because of their playing style which resembled Uruguay's, highly regarded at that time as they were the Olympic champions.
 The nickname was used for the first time in 1927.
 By early spring of 1928, Mačva finished at the top of the First League of the Novi Sad District where they defeated their main rivals Vojvodina.
 In the decisive match Mačva won over Vojvodina by 6:1.
 By the league system of that time, the winners of the district (župa) leagues had to compete to determine the Belgrade Subassociation Provincial League champion.
 Mačva first played at home against the winner of Banat district league champion, Obilić Veliki Bečkerek, which they won by 4:1, and then played away and won by 4:3 against the champion of the Šumadija district league, FK Šumadija 1903.
 Then, the draw determined that the final match would be played in Šabac against ZAŠK from Zemun, which Mačva smashed by 6:1 with goals by Bora Kesić, Milan Perić, Raduška Gajić and Kokan Stevanović.
-Otto Fischer coached the team in the 1930–31 Yugoslav Championship.
+Otto Fischer coached the team in the 1931 Yugoslav Championship.